vvvv666/greenfield-docs/src/guide/greenfield-blockchain/modules/storage-module.md

 ```
 ### MsgCopyObject

-Used to copy an exact same object to another user.
+Used to send a copy of an object to another user.

 ```protobuf
 message MsgCopyObject {